rakulena/deltaGammad/README.md

 - 'source /cvmfs/sft.cern.ch/lcg/releases/LCG_102b/ROOT/6.26.08/x86_64-centos9-gcc11-opt/ROOT-env.sh'

 - 'lb-conda default/2024-07-10'
-  for gbweight and XGBoost'— required for GB Reweighting and XGBoost (not needed if packages are already installed)
+  only for gbweight and XGBoost'— required for GB Reweighting and XGBoost (not needed if packages are already installed)